When you’re just starting out with SwiftUI, you get this code:

 }

 However, that doesn’t happen.
-Instead, we get a small red text view in the center of the screen, and a sea of white beyond it.
+Instead, we get a small red view in the center of the screen, and a sea of white beyond it.

 This confuses people, and usually leads to the question – “how do I make what’s behind the view turn red?”